magarena/magarena/release/README.txt

 PalladiaMors
 ShawnieBoy

+- card images selected based on location: custom -> crops -> cards/tokens -> missing proxy

+- new option to download cropped art for use with proxy images

+- choose preferred image size from preferences General tab

+- eliminate UI freeze when showing proxy images for the first time

+- improve layout of deck statistics panel and duel decks screen for a more consistent UI

 - remove text mode

-- move preferred image size setting to preferences General tab, use preferred image size for all card images

-- improve layout of deck statistics panel and duel decks screen for a more consistent UI

-- eliminate UI freeze on CardBuilder startup

-- new option to download cropped art for use with proxy images.

-- card images selected based on location: custom -> crops -> cards/tokens -> missing proxy

 - display split cards as '<first half> // <second half> (card name)' in explorer